Education Penalty Notices are fixed penalty notices aimed at reducing the levels of unauthorised absence from schools.

 - The level of the fine is £60 which increases to £120 if unpaid after 21 days.

-- Upon payment a parent’s legal liability in respect of the relevant period of absence is discharged and he or she cannot be prosecuted for the period of non-attendance in question
+- Upon payment a parent’s legal liability in respect of the relevant period of absence is discharged.
+Also, he or she cannot be prosecuted for the period of non-attendance in question